pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

-# Project Progress: Apartment Cost Analyzer [Updated: 2025-04-13 03:20 AM EDT]
+# Project Progress: Apartment Cost Analyzer [Updated: 2025-04-13 03:43 AM EDT]

-## Recent Updates (2025-04-13 03:20 AM EDT)
+## Recent Updates (2025-04-13 03:43 AM EDT)

-- ✅ Fixed blank page in production by removing Create React App `%PUBLIC_URL%` references and adding a custom `pages/_document.js` with correct favicon and meta tag setup for Next.js.
+- ✅ Fixed Next.js error: "The default export is not a React Component in page: '/\_document'" by converting `pages/_document.js` to a class component extending `Document`.
+- ✅ Added `.next/` to `.gitignore` to prevent build artifacts from being tracked by git.
+- ✅ Removed all committed `.next` files from version control.
+- ✅ Confirmed `.vercel/` and other build output folders are already ignored.
+- ✅ Repository now follows best practices for ignoring build and deployment artifacts.
 - ✅ Ensured all static assets are referenced with root-relative paths.
 - ✅ Confirmed all API endpoint tests pass; only React component tests fail due to ESM dependency issues in Jest (documented for future sessions).
 - ✅ Documented all changes and next steps in the memory bank.

 ## Next Steps

+- **Commit and push all changes to the repository.**
 - **Verify production deployment fix:**

   - Deploy the latest code to production.